A continuous rating method for preferential voting. The incomplete case: Examples

-In this case, the CLC results are in full agreement with the Copeland scores of the original Llull matrix.
+In this case, the CLC results are in full agreement with the Copeland ranks of the original Llull matrix.
 In particular, both of them give an exact tie between candidates~\skl{1} and \skl{5}.
-Even so, the CLC rates yield a quantitative information which is not present in the Copeland scores.
-In particular, they show that the victory of candidate~\skl{4} over candidate~\skl{3} was quite narrow.
+Even so, the CLC rates yield a quantitative information which is not present in the Copeland ranks.

 For the computation of the rates we have taken $V=421$ (the actual number of votes) instead of $V=972$ (the number of people with the right to vote).
 This is especially justified in Debian elections since they systematically include ``none~of~the~above'' as one of the alternatives, so it is reasonable to~interpret that abstention does not have a critical character.
-In~the present case, ``none~of~the~above'' was alternative~\skl{8}, which obtained a~better result than two of the real candidates.
+In~this case, ``none~of~the~above'' was alternative~\skl{8}, which obtained a~better result than two of the real candidates.

 \paragraph{3.3} Finally, we look at an example of approval voting.
 Specifically, we consider the 2006 Public Choice Society election~\cite{pcs06}.
 Besides an approval vote, here the voters were also asked for a preferential vote ``in the spirit of research on public choice''.
 However, here we will limit ourselves to the approval vote, which was the official one.
 The vote had a participation of $V = 37$ voters, most of which approved more than one candidate.